Double Rainbow: The Music of Antonio Carlos Jobim

 Double Rainbow: The Music of Antonio Carlos Jobim is a 1995 album by jazz saxophonist Joe Henderson, released on Verve Records.
 It contains Henderson's arrangements of music by Brazilian composer Antonio Carlos Jobim.

 The album was originally intended to be a collaboration between Henderson and Jobim, but the plan was changed following Jobim's death.
 Musicians include pianists Eliane Elias and Herbie Hancock, bassist Christian McBride and drummer Jack DeJohnette.

+Reception

 Like his previous two albums for Verve Records, Double Rainbow received excellent reviews and relatively good sales for a jazz album in 1995.
 Reviewer Scott Yanow called the album "very accessible yet unpredictable".
-The Penguin Guide to Jazz on CD awarded the album three stars and described it as "essentially high-calibre light-jazz".
+The Penguin Guide to Jazz awarded the album three stars and described it as "essentially high-calibre light-jazz".